 Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) targets at-risk 7th grade cohorts and works with them through high school to prepare and apply for college.
 States and local partnerships receive federal funds to create programs.

-The Graduate Assistance in Areas of National Need (GAANN) and the Jacob K. Javits Fellowships (Javits) programs support increasing the quality of students who prepare for research and teaching.
+The Graduate Assistance in Areas of National Need (GAANN) program supports increasing the quality of students who prepare for research and teaching.
 GAANN targets high-performing and high-need graduate students in areas of national competitiveness.
-Javits provides highly competitive, portable fellowships to students pursuing graduate degrees in the social sciences, arts and humanities.

 The William D. Ford Direct Loan Program (DL) uses Treasury funds to make loans to students to pay for college.
 Student borrowers must repay the federal government for their loans.

 There are 3 types of loans under the Direct Loan program: Stafford loans, PLUS loans, and Consolidation loans.